FlorianBorn/operationalize-a-machine-learning-microservice-api/README.md

 **run_kubernetes.sh**: deploy the app (image) on kubernetes<br>
 **upload_docker.sh**: push the Docker Image to Docker Hub<br>

+## Setup the Base Environment
+1. Install VMware
+2. Create a VM with Ubuntu 18.04
+3. in the VM's settings activate **Virtualize Intel VT-x/EPT or AMD-V/RVI**

 ## Setup the Environment

 * Create a virtualenv and activate it
 * Run `make install` to install the necessary dependencies